kotak-ai/1.58BitNet/README.md

 guiding prompt text defaults to "Review and correct the answer:" but may be overridden or loaded from a file.
 Customize the prompt with `--guiding_prompt` and use
-`--second_max_length` to control how many tokens are generated for the correction.
+`--second_max_length` controls the number of tokens generated for each correction.
+Use `--augmentation_size` to sample multiple corrections per response.

 Helper loader functions such as `load_math_dataset` rely on the `datasets` library.
 They now accept an optional `path` argument for